huangli712/ACFlow/docs/src/man/run.md

 !!! warning

-    The environment variable `ACFLOW_HOME` must be setup at advance.
+    The environment variable `ACFLOW_HOME` must be set at advance.

 ## Interactive Mode

-With the ACFlow toolkit, the users can setup and carry out analytical continuation simulations interactively in Julia's REPL (Read-Eval-Print Loop) environment.
+With the ACFlow toolkit, the users can configure and carry out analytical continuation simulations interactively in Julia's REPL (Read-Eval-Print Loop) environment.
 For example,

 ```julia-repl
 julia> push!(LOAD_PATH, ENV["ACFLOW_HOME"])